 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-In addition to being traders, some of the Khatri are financiers and moneylenders.
+In addition to being traders, some of Khatri people are financiers and moneylenders.
 Some have small shops and others are industrialists.
-Also some are agriculturists and breed animals.
-Others are transporters and contractors and a few do government work.
-The Khatri in Gujarat print and dye cloth and in Maharashtra they weave silk saris.
-Some of the Khatri are in professional work too such as being in the police and being doctors and scientists.
-They use modern and local medicine and do family planning.
+Some are agriculturists and breed animals.
+Others are transporters and contractors, and a few do government work.
+Khatri in Gujarat print and dye cloth and in Maharashtra they weave silk saris.
+Some Khatri people are police, doctors, and scientists.
+They have much influence in northwest India.

-What are Their Beliefs?
+What Are Their Beliefs?